govindkalawate/Go_Marble/README.md

 - **Enhanced Security**: Rate limiting can help mitigate certain types of attacks, such as denial-of-service (DoS) attacks.

 ### Implementation Steps
-- Use a library like `Flask-Limiter` to implement rate limiting in the Flask application.
+- Use a library like `fastapi-limiter` to implement rate limiting in the FastAPI application.
 - Define rate limits based on user roles or endpoints (e.g., 100 requests per hour for regular users).
 - Monitor and log rate-limited requests to analyze usage patterns and adjust limits as necessary.

+## 3. Authentication Using JWT

+### Overview
+In future iterations of the application, we plan to implement authentication using JSON Web Tokens (JWT).
+This will enhance the security of the application by providing a robust method for user authentication and authorization.

+### Benefits
+- **Stateless Authentication**: JWT allows for stateless authentication, meaning that the server does not need to store session information.
+This can lead to improved scalability.
+- **Enhanced Security**: JWTs can be signed and optionally encrypted, providing a secure way to transmit user information.
+- **Cross-Domain Support**: JWTs can be used across different domains, making them suitable for microservices architectures.
+- **Easy Integration**: Many libraries and frameworks support JWT, making it easier to integrate into existing applications.

+### Implementation Steps
+1. **Install Required Libraries**: Use libraries such as `PyJWT` or `fastapi-jwt-auth` to handle JWT creation and verification.
+2. **User  Registration and Login**: Implement endpoints for user registration and login that generate JWTs upon successful authentication.
+3. **Protect Routes**: Use dependencies to protect specific routes, ensuring that only authenticated users can access them.
+4. **Token Expiration and Refresh**: Implement token expiration and refresh mechanisms to enhance security and user experience.
+5. **Testing and Validation**: Thoroughly test the authentication flow to ensure that it works as expected and is secure against common vulnerabilities.

 ## Conclusion

-By implementing Redis for caching and rate limiting, we can significantly enhance the performance, scalability, and security of the Flask application.
+By implementing Redis for caching, rate limiting, and JWT for authentication, we can significantly enhance the performance, scalability, and security of the FastAPI application.
 These optimizations will lead to a better user experience and more efficient resource utilization.
 ## Code Quality

 The code is organized into two main files: `main.py` and `scraper.py`.
 Each file is structured to promote readability and maintainability.
 Key practices include: